 Is fishing allowed at Crater Lake?
 Most certainly and it’s even encouraged!

-13. There’s an old man standing in the lake
+13. an old man is standing in the lake

 A remarkable sight in the lake is an old tree stump that is standing in it and which is referred to as the “Old Man of the Lake.”
 The stump is about 2 feet (61 centimeters) in diameter and stands about 30 feet (9 meters) tall.